Adventure Drugs Rehabilitation

 The overall aim of debriefing is to give clients the opportunity to understand what happened to them and to connect and transfer these experiences to their daily lives.

 Is the activity itself, a summary of what happened.
 The debrief focuses on the most recent activity.
 Ideally, more emotional or confrontational issues should be addressed in the later stages of the program, and so activities need to be sequenced to the physical and emotional needs and abilities of group members.
 Debriefing typically commences with questions concerning the “What?” as in “What happened in that activity?”.
 In this part of the debriefing, the facilitator encourages as many group members to provide their perception of the activity.
-This focuses on content about the experience rather than participants’ emotional responses.
+This focuses on content about the experience rather than participants’ emotional responses (Reupert & Maybery, 2002; Lubans, 2009).

 Is what you learned about yourself and others from the activity.
 Is focuses on the emotional meaning held by individuals as a result of what had previously taken place.
 The role of the facilitators is to encourage group members to describe the emotions that were generated as a result of what happened.
 This phase of the debrief attempts to link the emotional experience of group members to the content (the “What?”) and the subsequent roles played by individuals within the activity.
-Insights into group processes are heightened, and self-discovery maximized.
+Insights into group processes are heightened, and self-discovery maximized (Reupert & Maybery, 2002; Lubans, 2009).

 The third phase of the debrief, builds naturally from the “So What?”.
 Is what you derive—the takeaways—from the group activity to apply to your life and at work.
-Questions in this phase center on, “Now what will you do differently in future?”.
-This becomes a goal setting exercise for both individuals and the group where intentions for behaviour change are defined.
+Questions in this phase center on, “Now what will you do differently in the future?”.
+This becomes a goal setting exercise for both individuals and the group where intentions for behavior change are defined.
 Participants are encouraged to apply what has been learned to their relationships and lives outside of the program.
-This phase can also establish new ground rules (for the contract and the classroom) and initiate future activities that practice newly acquired group behaviour.
+This phase can also establish new ground rules (for the contract and the classroom) and initiate future activities that practice newly acquired group behavior (Reupert & Maybery, 2002; Lubans, 2009).

 Examples of Debriefing Questions